GBCC-WeDevGames/GBCC-MCR2022/README.md

 - Can do ads for daily mission points multiplier.
 - Can purchase Construction Boost, Research Boost, Ship Build Boostm 10 Admiral Stamina and Epic Equipment Material Box in the Point Shop.
 - Can delete the mail Battle reports and claim Notice rewards.

+# USE AT YOUR OWN RISK 100% NOT TRACKABLE